CPM Staff Tutorials

 5. Check the PDF in SortSite.

-Review PDF with the accessibility reader
+Expand or collapse content Review PDF with the accessibility reader

 1. Click 'View' → 'Read Out Loud' → 'Activate Read Out Loud' on the menu bar.